Theory and interpretability of Quantum Extreme Learning Machines: a Pauli-transfer matrix approach: Introduction

-The present work aims at a interpretable framework that can explain why and which failures in QELMs occur and thereby support systematic design of QELMs.
-To this end, we will also analyze well-known optimization tools like temporal multiplexing \cite{fujii_harnessing_2017} or information processing capacity \cite{dambre_information_2012,martinez-pena_information_2023} in the light of the PTM formalism.
-We use chaotic dynamical systems as benchmarks since they have a known ground-truth model and are in principle discoverable from training data \cite{shumaylov_when_2025}.
-Our findings also hold implications for general QML models.
+The present study aims at an interpretable framework that can explain why and which failures in QELMs occur and thereby support their systematic design.
+To this end, we will discuss temporal multiplexing \cite{fujii_harnessing_2017} as well as information processing capacity \cite{dambre_information_2012,martinez-pena_information_2023} in the light of the PTM formalism.
+We analyze the role of Hamiltonian symmetries for the rank of the readout matrix, which is a crucial measure of expressivity in reservoir computing.
+These symmetries partition the operator space under Krylov evolution, which allows one to identify suitable observable families for a given Hamiltonian.
+Chaotic dynamical systems are used as benchmarks due to their beneficial properties for system identification \cite{shumaylov_when_2025}.
+The developed formalism applies to $n$-qubit QELMs in which the encoding is time-independent and separated from reservoir evolution.
+Models with dynamical input injection \cite{mccaul_minimal_2025,vetrano_state_2025} or generic continuous-variable (infinite-dimensional) encodings \cite{weedbrook_gaussian_2012,govia_quantum_2021,nokkala_gaussian_2021} are therefore excluded.
+Our findings also hold implications for other QML models that fall into this category.